 EPON devices should support optical link protection.
-If optical link pritection is supporter, the EPON devices incorporate a protection switch function in specific locations in the MAC Client allowed for by the model defined in Clause 6 and instantiate the appropriate number of OAM and MAC Control Clients.
+If optical link pritection is supporter, the EPON devicesbyincorporating\incorporate a protection switch function in specific locations in the MAC Client allowed for by the model defined in Clause Error: Reference source not found6 and instantiating\instantiate the appropriate number of OAM and MAC Control Clients.

-Optical link protection mechanisms are defined in 9.3.3 and 9.3.4.
+Optical link protection mechanisms are defined in 9.3.3, and 9.3.4, and 9.3.5.
 Specific requirements for the ONU and OLT devices are different, depending on the type of supported protection mechanism.